Hungaroring: Description

 The Grand Prix is held in the middle of summer, which is usually extremely hot and dry in this region.
 Its first wet Grand Prix race was in 2006.
 The circuit is normally dusty due to underuse throughout the rest of the year and its sandy soil.
-As the circuit is in a valley about 80 percent of it can be seen from any point.
+As the circuit is in a valley, about 80 percent of it can be seen from any point.

 Normally, an underused circuit becomes faster over the weekend as the track surface gathers more rubber residue; however, with the Hungaroring this generally does not happen, because the track can get dusty so quickly.
 The track frequently becomes faster during a qualifying session, which leads competitors to try for their best lap as late as possible.

-The twisty and bumpy nature of the circuit makes overtaking very difficult in dry conditions, the circuit is nicknamed "Monaco without the barriers" for this reason.
-Nonetheless, the Hungaroring has been the scene of several memorable races such as the duels of Nelson Piquet and Ayrton Senna, Nigel Mansell's win from 12th on the grid after a dramatic pass on Ayrton Senna in 1989, Damon Hill's almost victory with Arrows in 1997, and Michael Schumacher's change in strategy to beat the McLarens of Häkkinen and Coulthard in 1998.
-More recently, it has seen events such as Jenson Button triumphing over Fernando Alonso in the wet in 2006, Daniel Ricciardo scything through the field from sixth on the grid in 2014, Lewis Hamilton's late overtake on Max Verstappen to take the win in 2019, and Alonso producing a defensive masterclass to deny Hamilton a chance of victory in 2021.
+The twisty and bumpy nature of the circuit makes overtaking very difficult in dry conditions.
+The circuit is nicknamed "Monaco without the barriers" for this reason.
+Nonetheless, the Hungaroring has been the scene of several races such as the duels of Nelson Piquet and Ayrton Senna, Nigel Mansell's win from 12th on the grid after a pass on Ayrton Senna in 1989, Damon Hill's almost victory with Arrows in 1997, and Michael Schumacher's change in strategy to beat the McLarens of Häkkinen and Coulthard in 1998.
+More recently, it has seen events such as Jenson Button triumphing over Fernando Alonso in the wet in 2006, Daniel Ricciardo scything through the field from sixth on the grid in 2014, Lewis Hamilton's late overtake on Max Verstappen to take the win in 2019, and Alonso denying Hamilton a chance of victory in 2021.
 Maiden wins at the track include Hill in 1993, Alonso in 2003, Button in 2006, Heikki Kovalainen in 2008, Esteban Ocon in 2021, and Oscar Piastri in 2024.